Foot guards: Canada

 Members of the Governor General's Foot Guards mount a sentry post at Rideau Hall.
 The unit is one of two regiments of foot guards in Canada.

-The Canadian Army Reserve includes two regiments of foot guards, the Governor General's Foot Guards and the Canadian Grenadier Guards, both formed in the 19th century.
-The two regiments of foot guards are the senior reserve infantry regiments in Canada and train in an infantry role to support Canadian Armed Forces domestic operations and support the Regular Force in international operations.
+The Canadian Army Reserve includes two regiments of foot guards formed in the mid-19th century, the Ottawa-based Governor General's Foot Guards and the Montreal-based Canadian Grenadier Guards.
+As senior infantry regiments of the Canadian Army Reserve, regiments of foot guards take precedence over other reserve infantry regiments regardless of their date of origin.
+Beyond public duties, guardsmen train in an infantry role to support Canadian Armed Forces domestic operations and support the Regular Force in international operations.
 The two units form part of Canada's household troops and serve as a symbol of the armed forces' relationship with the Canadian monarchy, tasked with public duties in Ottawa as a result.

 The Canadian Army Regular Force also established a foot guard regiment in 1953, known as the Canadian Guards.
 However, the unit was reduced to nil strength in 1970 and reassigned to the army's Supplementary Order of Battle.

 The Royal Regiment of Canada is another Army Reserve unit that is uniformed as a regiment of foot guards, although they are formally a line infantry regiment.
 The regiment adopted the uniform of its predecessor, the Royal Grenadiers, which was uniformed after the British Grenadier Guards.

 Public duties

 Along with their infantry role, the two regiments of foot guards are also tasked with ceremonial public duties at Rideau Hall and Parliament Hill in Ottawa as the country's household troops.
-While both units perform public duties in the capital, only the Governor General's Foot Guards are based in Ottawa, with the Canadian Grenadier Guards based in Montreal.

 In addition to supporting ceremonial duties at Rideau Hall and other events for the Governor General of Canada, the Governor General's Foot Guards' Public Duties Company also oversees the Ceremonial Guard.
 The Ceremonial Guard is a subunit of the Governor General's Foot Guards that operates during the summer and is open to members of the Canadian Armed Forces who want to participate in ceremonial public duties.
 Service members in the Ceremonial Guard wear the uniforms of the two Canadian foot guard regiments, regardless of their actual regimental or unit affiliation, as they perform public duties traditionally carried out by the foot guard regiments.